Bakkenrak/ma/README.md

 * The project will now be automatically deployed when starting the server in eclipse.
 It is then available at [http://localhost:8080/discover2share-Web/](http://localhost:8080/discover2share-Web/).

 #### Running the Alexa Parser script
-* From within exlipse the script can be run by executing the <tt>de.wwu.d2s.transformation.AlexaParser.java</tt> file.
+* From within exlipse the script can be run by executing the <tt>de.wwu.d2s.transformation.AlexaParser.java</tt> file in the discover2share-scripts project.
 * Alternatively, the script can be run using the <tt>bin/AlexaParser.jar</tt> using the command <tt>java -jar AlexaParser.jar</tt>
   * By default the following variables are used:
     * Query endpoint to retrieve all platforms: <tt>http://localhost:3030/d2s-ont/query</tt>